 OESE Technical Assistance Centers

-The Comprehensive Center Network includes 19 Regional Comprehensive Centers (RCCs) and one National Center that provide capacity-building services to State educational agencies (SEAs), regional educational agencies (REAs), local educational agencies (LEAs), and schools that improve educational outcomes for all students, close achievement gaps, and improve the quality of instruction.
+The Comprehensive Center Network includes 19 Regional Comprehensive Centers (RCCs) and one National Center that provide capacity-building services to State educational agencies (SEAs), regional educational agencies (REAs), local educational agencies (LEAs), and schools that improve educational outcomes, close achievement gaps, and improve the quality of instruction for all students.
 To learn more about support available in your region and to explore resources, visit the Comprehensive Center Network website.

 Equity Assistance Centers provide technical assistance and training, upon request, in the areas of race, sex, national origin, and religion to public school districts and other responsible governmental agencies to promote equitable education opportunities.
 The four regional Equity Assistance Centers work in the areas of civil rights, equity, and school reform.
 This assistance helps schools and communities ensure that equitable education opportunities are available and accessible for all children.
 Visit each Center’s site to find more information about EAC services and to request support: